This post may contain affiliate links. Please read my disclosure policy.

 - CILANTRO: When I originally recorded this recipe, cilantro was on the current Dr. Sebi list.
 I recently found out that it's "culantro" that Dr. Sebi recommends instead of cilantro.
 If you follow a strict Dr. Sebi diet, simply use culantro or omit that ingredient altogether.

-- SEA MOSS GEL: Visit Sea Moss Gel Recipe to learn how to make it.
+- SEA MOSS GEL: Visit Sea Moss Gel or Irish Moss Gel to learn how to make your own if you don't want to buy any.